japsuu/KorpiEngine/README.md

 # Korpi Engine

-Korpi Engine is an open-source, MIT-licensed 3D game engine written in pure C# in .NET 8.
-The engine is internally based around an ECS architecture.
+Korpi Engine is an open-source, MIT-licensed, code-only 3D game engine written in pure C# and .NET 8.

 > The engine is still under development and is not yet feature-complete.